 David Abad was born and raised in Juneau, Alaska by Ilocano parents, alongside two older siblings.
 He is a first generation Filipino-American who spent his young adult years living in Chicago before returning to his hometown of Juneau in 2015 to reconnect with the community and discover his role in it.
 While still in this process, David splits his time as a local architectural drafter, working for AWARE, Inc., addressing men’s roles in dismantling systemic and gender-based violence, as well a member of the Renewable Juneau board.
 These roles have helped guide his understanding and further shape his work in advocating for social and environmental justice and continuing his commitment to the community.
 David also volunteers for various community groups and organizations.
 In his spare time, David enjoys gardening, recreational soccer and volleyball, and exploring the beautiful land he loves to call home.

-Andy knew from a young age that he was destined for environmental work.
-After receiving a B.S. in Environmental Toxicology and Industrial Hygiene from New York’s Clarkson University, he has worn a variety of hats: community organizer for SEACC; wilderness guide for Alaska Discovery; owner, captain and guide of Wilderness Swift Charters; and most recently graphic designer for both Alaska Litho and his own business, Island Design.
+After receiving a B.S. in Environmental Toxicology and Industrial Hygiene from New York’s Clarkson University, Andy has worn a variety of hats: community organizer for SEACC; wilderness guide for Alaska Discovery; owner, captain and guide of Wilderness Swift Charters; and most recently graphic designer for both Alaska Litho and his own business, Island Design.

-Environmental health has been a central pillar of Andy’s being, both personally and professionally.
-The natural world fuels his passions for life, love and happiness and is the driving factor in nearly all of his decisions, endeavors and interests.
+Environmental health is a central pillar of Andy’s life and the natural world fuels his passions for life, love and happiness and is the driving factor in nearly all of his decisions, endeavors and interests.
 Andy is honored to be able to bring this passion and energy to Renewable Juneau, as designer, organizer and activist.
-Ask Andy about his dream vision for Juneau and he is likely to say, “An Alaskan capital city with only electric vehicles, few, if any oil-heated buildings, a primary focus on renewable energy and a community striving together to create a world-class, sustainable and low-carbon city.
+Ask Andy about his dream vision for Juneau and he is likely to say, “An Alaskan capital city with only electric vehicles, few, if any oil-heated buildings, a primary focus on renewable energy and a community striving together to create a world-class, sustainable, low-carbon city.